leggedrobotics/viplanner/ros/README.md

 ## Usage

-For the legged platform ANYmal/ similar plaforms, we provide a configuration file based on a mounted RGB-D camera ([Realsense d435i](https://www.intelrealsense.com/depth-camera-d435i/)).
+For the legged platform ANYmal/ similar platforms, we provide a configuration file based on a mounted RGB-D camera ([Realsense d435i](https://www.intelrealsense.com/depth-camera-d435i/)).
 The configuration file is located in the [config](./planner/config/) folder.
 Before running the planner, make sure to adjust the configuration file to your needs.
 In the case a different camera or significantly different platform is used, please retrain the model.

 After launching the ANYmal software stack, run the VIPlanner without visualization: